MicrosoftDocs/intellicode/docs/custom-models.md

 Repository-associated team models are available to users who train them using either Azure Pipelines or GitHub Actions.

-- To configure and automate your CI workflow (that is, .yml file) to train Team Completions using a GitHub Action, refer to [Intellicode Team Completions](https://aka.ms/vsic/xtn/github).
+- To configure and automate your CI workflow (that is, .yml file) to train Team Completions using a GitHub Action, see [Intellicode Team Completions](https://aka.ms/vsic/xtn/github).
-- To configure your Azure DevOps pipeline to train Team Completions, refer to [Visual Studio IntelliCode Team Model Training](https://marketplace.visualstudio.com/items?itemName=VisualStudioExptTeam.VSIntelliCodeTeamModelTraining).
+- To configure your Azure DevOps pipeline to train Team Completions, see [Visual Studio IntelliCode Team Model Training](https://marketplace.visualstudio.com/items?itemName=VisualStudioExptTeam.VSIntelliCodeTeamModelTraining).

 ### Sharing your repository-associated models

 Repository-associated models are automatically shared with other users working in the same codebase and have enabled automatic acquisition of team models in Visual Studio.
 Enable automatic acquisition by selecting **Tools** > **Options** > **IntelliCode** > **Acquire team models for completion**.

-When you clone and open codebase model, which was trained on, any models associated with the configured Git remote repositories will be downloaded and activated.
+When you clone and open codebase model, which was trained on, any models associated with the configured Git remote repositories are downloaded and activated.
 If you're working on a fork of the codebase, add the upstream codebase as a remote repository to get the model.

 If you have access to the repository, you'll also have access to the model.
 When training, we collect some information about the checked-out commit.
-If you request the model, then you must have the same commit in the repository and produce the same information which was collected during training to receive the team model.
+If you request the model, then you must have the same commit in the repository and produce the same information, which was collected during training to receive the team model.

 >[!NOTE]
 >The ability to share your user-associated team completions models via a sharing link, available in some preview releases of Team completions, is now deprecated.